 Successful leaders surround themselves with effective employees.
 And facilities managers are no different.
 If you're in charge of managing facilities, you probably have countless tasks to juggle every day; facing new demands from many directions and departments.
 A strong group of people by your side to help you tackle each challenge will help you accomplish more, faster.

 Therefore, effective facilities management isn't only about natural ability - it's also a matter of leadership.
 If you can get the most out of your team, you'll accomplish more in the long run.

 What does this mean in the FM industry?
-It means that if you improve your coaching skills, your team will benefit in the long run.
+It means that if you improve your coaching skills, your team will benefit in the long run leading to successful facilities management.
 Here's how.

 The best leaders are the ones who put the interests of their team members before their own.
 To borrow a sports analogy, when a football team loses a game, a good coach won't throw his quarterback under the bus - he'll take accountability for the loss, identifying things he could have done better.
 Facilities management should be no different.
 When an FM team succeeds, the leader should congratulate team members on their good work, and when the group fails, he or she should take the blame and then look for ways to improve.

 Focusing on skill development